-The regeneration of overstorey species such as White Cypress Pine was evident and likely to improve over time.
+The community remains in moderate condition.
+The increased regeneration of overstorey species such as White Cypress Pine was evident since the Year 1 survey is and likely to continue over time.
 Continued improvement in this community is likely, with the offset site now fenced, particularly once drought conditions abate.